-A series of briefings from the Society which have been published aimed at parliamentarians and policy-makers demonstrating the important role of geography and taking a geographical perspective.
+A series of briefings from the Society aimed at parliamentarians and policy-makers.
+These briefings demonstrate the important role of geography in informing debates, issues and policies in complex and politically sensitive areas.

 Water policy in the UK (PDF)